-Performance Measure 2019/20 2020/21 2020/21 2021/22 2022/23 Actuals Target Actuals Target Target 3.1 Total sales (CAD, millions) of wood attributable to directly influenced and converted projects-B.C.'s non-residential and multi-storey/multi-family residential construction markets \$63.1 \$68 \$69.6 \$68 or greater \$70
+Performance Measure 2020/21 2021/22 2021/22 2022/23 2023/24 Actuals Target Actuals Target Target 3.1 Total sales (CAD, millions) of wood attributable to directly influenced and converted projects-B.C.'s non-residential and multi-storey/multi-family residential construction markets. \$69.6 \$68 \$73.9 \$70 \$74

 Data source: Canadian Council's Wood WORKS!
-BC program
+BC program.

 This measure tracks success in increasing wood usage in B.C. in the commercial, institutional and multi-family residential/mid-rise segment.
 To this end, FII supports the Wood WORKS!
-BC program to deliver education and technical advisory activities that assist architects, builders and developers to incorporate more wood into projects, as well as convert their projects from other materials to wood.
+BC program to deliver education and technical advisory activities that assist architects, builders and developers to incorporate more wood into projects, as well as convert their projects to wood.
+Activities also focus on expanding the use of mass timber building systems in B.C.
 Efforts focus on a range of building types (i.e., multi-storey/multi-family, non-residential and taller buildings).
 This diversification strategy will help expand the influence of the program across the construction sector while protecting suppliers against market fluctuations in any one particular segment of the building sector.